 Fun fact, in Mexico almost no one uses the yellow lemon, even though it is on the market, majority of the people only use lime (the green one), not only to pair your Corona, but for cooking too.

+The proper Mexican booze.
 Tequila is a distilled beverage made from the blue agave plant, primarily in the area surrounding the city of Tequila 65 km northwest of Guadalajara, and in the Jaliscan Highlands (Los Altos de Jalisco) of the central western Mexican state of Jalisco.
 The red volcanic soils in the region of Tequila are well suited for growing the blue agave, and more than 300 million of the plants are harvested there each year.
 Agave grows differently depending on the region.
 Blue agaves grown in the highlands Los Altos region are larger and sweeter in aroma and taste.
 Agaves harvested in the valley region have a more herbaceous fragrance and flavour.
-Due to its historical and cultural importance, the region near Tequila was declared a UNESCO World Heritage Site in 2006, the Agave Landscape and Ancient Industrial Facilities of Tequila.
+Due to its historical and cultural importance, the region near Tequila is a UNESCO World Heritage Site since 2006, the Agave Landscape and Ancient Industrial Facilities of Tequila.

 Tequila is commonly served neat in Mexico and as a shot with salt and lime around the world.
 Tequila must have between 35 and 55 percent alcohol content.

-Mexican laws state that tequila can only be produced in the state of Jalisco and limited municipalities in the states of Guanajuato, Michoacán, Nayarit, and Tamaulipas.
-Tequila is recognized as a Mexican designation of origin product in more than 40 countries.
+Mexican laws state says that only in Jalisco you can produce Tequila .
+And they limit to some municipalities as well in the states of Guanajuato, Michoacán, Nayarit, and Tamaulipas.
+Tequila is a Mexican designation of origin product in more than 40 countries.

-Aside from its geographical distinction, tequila is differentiated from mezcal in that it is made only from blue agave and the beverages are prepared in different ways.
+Aside from its geographical distinction, tequila is different from mezcal.
+It is made only from blue agave and the beverages are prepared in different ways.

 The rule is simple, avoid tap water!
 Don’t drink it and don’t eat anything that was washed with tap water.
 Make sure that your ice cubes are made out of agua filtrada (filtered water), and use this kind of water or bottled water once washing your teeth.
 Not to mention that forget to let the water run into your mouth once taking a shower.